IntelligentServiceLab/BPMN-Plus-One/README.md

 # bpmn-vue-sct

-This project is an extension of the right-hand properties panel function based on bpmn.js, mainly implementing the following requirements:
+This project is abut BPMN properties extension , and based on BPMN.js and Vue implementation.
+The specific initialization is shown as follow:

 ![](https://raw.githubusercontent.com/SongChaotian/bpmn-vue-sct/main/screenshoot/016.png)

-## Expansion description:
+## Extension description:

 - The following expansions are based on bpmn.io elements.